Jersey City Museum

-The Jersey City Museum was a municipal art museum in Jersey City, New Jersey.
-The establishment opened in 1901 and was housed in the main branch of the Jersey City Public Library.
-It relocated to a new building in 2001, but due to financial difficulties and discord with the city, closed to the public in 2010.
+The Jersey City Museum was a municipal art museum in Jersey City, New Jersey, United States, which opened in 1901 in the main branch of the Jersey City Free Public Library.
+It relocated to a new building in 2001, but due to financial difficulties and discord with the city closed to the public in 2010.
 In 2018, the museum collection was donated to the Zimmerli Art Museum at Rutgers University.

 In 2018, the Jersey City municipal government began the process of establishing a new museum in a historic building at Journal Square.
-After renovations, it is expected to open in 2024 as Centre Pompidou x Jersey City, a satellite museum of the Centre Pompidou, and exhibit works of the twentieth and twenty-first centuries from the Pompidou collection.
+It was expected to open as Centre Pompidou x Jersey City, a satellite museum of the Centre Pompidou, and exhibit works of the twentieth and twenty-first centuries from the Pompidou collection, but funding for the project was withdrawn by the state.

 History

 1901–2000 at Jersey City Public Library

 The Jersey City Museum dates back to 1901, when its collection was housed on the fourth floor of the Jersey City Free Public Library on Jersey Avenue, in the Van Vorst Park section of downtown.
 It closed in 1953 for lack of funding and re-opened in 1975.
 Jersey City historian J. Owen Grundy served five times as the museum president.

 The collection remained under the aegis of the library until 1987, when the museum association initiated efforts for the founding of a separate nonprofit institution.
 In 1993, the Jersey City Redevelopment Agency (JCRA) donated a building on Montgomery Street for display of the museum collection.